Individualizing beauty marketing: The omnichannel experience

 In addition to developing a unified view of the individual consumer, beauty brands must track each of them as they interact with the brand across channels and devices.
 Mistaking a returning consumer for a first-time visitor, for instance, can result in redundant or irrelevant messaging and tarnish hard-earned trust.
 Every click must be viewed as an opportunity to deepen the individual consumer’s affinity with the brand and advance their journey towards conversion.

 Omnichannel experiences should also be seamless.
 From one channel to the next, the hand-offs must be glitch-free, and the interactions on each channel should build on what came just before.
 Moreover, brands must incorporate consumer behavior in real time to optimize the delivery of experiences when and where they will have maximum impact.
 The solution?
-A rules-based engine that leverages machine learning to optimize responses based on past transactions, detailed audience personas, propensities, and more.
+An omnichannel rules engine that leverages machine learning to optimize responses based on past transactions, detailed audience personas, propensities, and more.

 Omnichannel is not limited to digital channels.
 Consumption stops at neither the mobile app nor the store.
 Digital engagement and “real-life” interactions are two sides of the same coin—an always already singular experience in beauty consumption.
 With a brand-specific strategy, team readiness, and the right underlying marketing automation technology, brands will usher in whole new ways of connecting with their diverse consumer bases—on an individual level.